-Question) I am a US citizen and have been living with my Korean boy friend for about 3 years in South Korea.
-We loved each other and agreed to marry, but we were so busy to have the legal process timely done and most importantly we found no need to do that.
+Question) I am a US citizen and have been living with my Korean boyfriend for about 3 years in South Korea.
+We loved each other and agreed to marry, but we were so busy having the legal process timely done, and most importantly we found no need to do that.
 We’ve just thought each other as husband and wife and so do our friends and families.
-While living together, he ran an Internet business and made a quite large profits from there.
+While living together, he ran an Internet business and made quite large profits from there.
 I took care of every housework and sometimes I helped his business work, too.
 But, recently I found he had cheated on me.
 I was so shocked and got separated from him.
 My concern is whether I have any right to the assets accumulated during our cohabitation, like a property division right between divorcing couple.

-Interesting thing about the resolution of de facto marriage is, unlike a divorce, it does not require a justifiable cause for the resolution to take effective.
-This means a party can unilaterally terminate the de facto marriage without any cause.
-But, if he or she terminates de facto marriage without cause, the party could be liable for the consolation money to the other party.
+An interesting thing about the dissolution of common-law marriage is, unlike a divorce under Korean law, it does not require a justifiable cause for the dissolution.
+This means a party can unilaterally terminate the common-law marriage without any cause.
+But, please note that, if he or she terminates common-law marriage without cause, the party could be liable for the consolation money to the other party.

 Let’s get back to the question at hand.
-The questioner lived with Korean national in Korea for 3 years considering themselves as each others spouses.
+The questioner lived with a Korean national in Korea for 3 years considering themselves as each other’s spouses.
 The friends and family members perceived and treated them as a married couple.
-It is not clear whether they had a marriage ceremony but it is not a crucial factor in determining the formation of de facto marriage.
-Thus, it can be said she is a de facto spouse under Korean law.
+It is not clear whether they had a marriage ceremony but it is not a crucial factor in determining the formation of the common-law marriage in Korea.
+Thus, it can be said she is a common-law marriage spouse under Korean law.

 As she is a de facto spouse, she is entitled to her contributory share of the assets acquired during the relationship.
-In this case, the boy friend’s earnings from the Internet business shall be the object of assets distribution, as they were acquired during the relationship.
-It is, however, hard to predict how much share she can claim for her contributory share due to lack of detailed information.
+In this case, the boy friend’s earnings from the Internet business shall be the subject of assets distribution, as they were acquired during their relationship.
+It is, however, hard to predict how much share she can claim for as her contributory share due to a lack of detailed information.
 Assuming she took every care of the housework and even supported her partner’s business, the attributable share would be around 40 percent of the net assets.
-Furthermore, assuming her partner’s cheating was the sole cause for the relationship breakdown, she is entitled to the consolation money as well.
+Furthermore, assuming her partner’s cheating was the sole cause of the relationship breakdown, she is entitled to the consolation money as well.